icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "a redaction of type Registry Domain ID is required."
 }
 ```
-2. In the redaction object from the above test, if the pathLang property is either absent or is present as a JSON string of “jsonpath”, then verify that the prePath property is either absent or is present as a JSON string of “$.handle”.
+2. Test case [-46203](#id-testCase-46203){ #id-testCase-46203 }: In the redaction object from the above test, if the pathLang property is either absent or is present as a JSON string of “jsonpath”, then verify that the prePath property is either absent or is present as a JSON string of “$.handle”.
 ```json
 {
   "code": -46203,